symphoniacloud/dynamodb-entity-store/documentation/Entities.md

 }
 ```

-However, since we know that both the PK source and SK Source types are subsets of `Sheep`, we can instead say:
+However, since we know that both the PK source and SK Source types are subsets of `Sheep`, we can instead define the types using TypeScript `Pick` _utility type_:

 ```typescript
 type SheepPKSource = Pick<Sheep, 'breed'>